 There’s just no time to die.

-No Time to Die is released globally in April 2020.
+No Time to Die is released globally from November 2020.

 Mark O’Connell joins BBC News and Sky News to discuss Billie Eilish, ‘No Time to Die’ and the expectations as Bond gets a brand new track to add to his jukebox of movie immortality…